canonical/vanilla-framework/docs/en/patterns/links.md

 ## Inverted link

-The `.p-link--external` class should be used where links are placed on a dark background.
+The `.p-link--inverted` class should be used where links are placed on a dark background.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/links/links-inverted/"
     class="js-example">